Pesma za Evroviziju '26

-Pesma za Evroviziju '26 (Песма за Евровизију '26; PzE '26) is expected to be the fifth edition of Pesma za Evroviziju, the national final organised by Radio Television of Serbia (RTS) to select the Serbian entry for the Eurovision Song Contest 2026.
+Pesma za Evroviziju '26 (Песма за Евровизију '26; PzE '26) was the fifth edition of Pesma za Evroviziju, the national final organised by Radio Television of Serbia (RTS) to select the Serbian entry for the Eurovision Song Contest 2026.
+The selection consisted of two semi-finals held on 24 and 26 February 2026, respectively, and a final on 28 February 2026, all presented by Dragana Kosjerina and Kristina Radenković.

 Format and production

 Shortly after the 2025 contest, the Serbian head of delegation, Uroš Marković, indicated that Serbia would once again organize Pesma za Evroviziju to determine its representative at the Eurovision Song Contest 2026.
 Public relations manager and contest commentator for RTS, Duška Vučinić, confirmed that the broadcaster would not withdraw from the contest in 2026.
+Uroš Marković, the Serbian head of delegation at the Eurovision Song Contest, will serve as the new contest supervisor, following the removal of Olivera Kovačević from the role.
+He previously also served as the music editor for the contest under Kovačević.

+On 1 December 2025, a new logo for 2026 was unveiled.
+It contains Cyrillic letters "P" (П), "Z" (З) and "E" (Е).

 Competing entries

 On 15 September 2025, RTS opened an online form for interested artists to submit their entries.
-The submission period is set to last until 1 November 2025.
-Performers are required to hold Serbian citizenship, whilst there were no limitations as to whom could be a songwriter.
+The submission period was set to last until 1 November 2025.
+Performers were required to hold Serbian citizenship, whilst there were no limitations as to whom could be a songwriter.
 At least 51% of lyrics of the submitted entries had to be in one of the official languages of Serbia.